 During her diplomatic career, postings included Madrid (Second Secretary Political Affairs), Sofia (Counsellor & Deputy Head of Mission) and Lisbon (Counsellor & Deputy Head of Mission).

 Carmen studied Modern History, Spanish and International Relations at the University of Leiden.
 She joined the Foreign Service in 1989.

-She is married to Rodrigo Tapia Stocker, has two sons, Sebastian (18) and David (16) and a 13 year old yellow Labrador called Doro.
+She is married to Rodrigo Tapia Stocker, has two sons, Sebastian and David.